iota-community/DAO-Pioneers/session-documents/2021/session-3.md

 **5. Grace Period**

-Voting is over, and the Proposal is set to pass or fail depending on the votes cast during Voting.
+Voting is over, and the Proposal is set to pass or fail depending on the votes cast during voting.
 Members who voted No, and have no other pending Yes votes, can ragequit during this period.

 **6. Ready for Processing**

-Next, the proposal is sent to Processing in which the vote is time-stamped on-chain.
+Next, the proposal is sent to Processing, in which the vote is time-stamped on-chain.

 **7. Completed**